Westley-Winks/website_rev_3/content/writing/Sorting Algorithms.md

 Let's start with one of the most simple algorithms: **Bubble Sort**.
 This sorting algorithm is kind of the punching bag of computer science because it is so simple and inefficient.
 To sort a bookshelf by alphabetical order, I would compare the first and second book.
 If those two are in alphabetical order, move on to comparing book two and book three.
 If they aren't in alphabetical order, switch them and compare book two and book three.
 Repeat this process until there are no more switches and your books are sorted.

-This will work everytime but quickly becomes arduous with a lot of books.
+This will work every time but quickly becomes arduous with a lot of books.
 Bubble sort is what is known as a **quadratic time** algorithm.
 This means that if the amount of books you need to sort doubles, the amount of time it will take you (on average) will quadruple.
 If the amount of books triples, the amount of time spent sorting is multiplied by 9.

 Let's say it takes me one hour to sort 100 books using this algorithm.
 If I go to the bookstore and get another 100 books, it would take me 4 hours to sort all of them.
 Then if I ended up with 1,000 books, it would take me *100 hours* to sort them all.
 You can see how this wouldn't work very well when the scale gets large.